william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/monitoring/monitoring.md

     ![Prometheus data source](./../../dcgm_gpu_monitoring/monitoring/images/prometheus_data_source.png)

 3. Enter the Prometheus server's private IP and port.
+You can also use localhost, as in this case Prometheus and Grafana are on the same VM.
 Prometheus typically runs on port `9000`:

     * Example: `http://<private-ip>:9000`